 Whether you are using beef, chicken, turkey, or lamb here are my tips...

-- Add 1 tsp of salt per 1 pound of ground meat.
+- Add 1 teaspoon of salt per 1 pound of ground meat.
 It comes out perfect every time!
 Especially when you are adding in a sauce of some kind that will also have salt.

 - Grate or blend the onion for ultimate flavor!
 This also prevents picky eaters from picking up on onion in the meatballs and the extra juices from the onion make the meat mixture amazing!